xlladdins/xll24/README.md

 world and then copied back to native Excel.
 Microsoft's [Python in Excel](https://www.microsoft.com/en-us/microsoft-365/python-in-excel) actually calls back to the mothership to do every calculation, as if Python isn't slow enough already.

+It is doubtful Microsoft will update the Excel C SDK.
+Many companies rely on it to keep existing native add-ins working.
+No other API can can provide a pointer to an array of doubles that can be used directly by native code without copying.

 There is a reason why many companies don't use the ancient Microsoft Excel C SDK.
 It is notoriously difficult to use.